LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

 ```

 #### Index a document
-If document already exists:
+If document id already exists:

 ```
 PUT Name-of-the-Index/document-endpoint/document-id
 ```
-If document does not exist:
+If documentid does not exist:
 ```
 POST Name-of-the-Index
 ````